bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 42°
-- overcast clouds
+- moderate rain
-- 81% humidity
+- 95% humidity
-- 22 mph wind
+- 11 mph wind
 - 0.16 inches of precipitation in the past 24 hours

 ## Temperature History